AstroQuanta/QSim_Quantum_Hackathon-2023/README.md

-# Upgrading the Quantum Algorithms: Paving the Way for Remarkable Results
+# Upgrading the Quantum Algorithm: Paving the Way for Remarkable Results

 Better algorithm is always the requirement in the world of computer science and computational physics.
 Building up a better algorithm with better time complexity and space complexity is of real importance for studies of the physical phenomena.